 Should the wind blow you here, consider booking a trip.
-Beyond purchasing your plane ticket, logistics get difficult fast this far south, so trust REI Adventures to settle you in style with an itinerary that gives you a timeless introduction to Patagonia.
+Beyond purchasing your plane ticket, logistics get difficult fast this far south, so trust REI Adventures guided Patagonia Trips to settle you in style with an itinerary that gives you a timeless introduction.

 Warmed by a fire, Nick Martin enjoys the remains of the day in Cochamo Valley.
 Following a 12 km rutted path created by gauchos over the years, a trek into this Yosemite of South America kicks off adventures on the Carratera Austral.
 Granite faces loom over green pastures and trails climb through rain forests to reach the base of both classic climbs and soon-to-be-classic routes set by future senders.